Calculate Confidence Interval in R for Normal Distribution # Confidence Interval Statistics # Assume mean of 12 # Standard deviation of 3 # Sample size of 30 # 95 percent confidence interval so tails are .925 > center <- 12 > stddev <- 3 > n <- 30 > error <- qnorm(0.975)*stddev/sqrt(n) > error 1.073

 Calculating confidence intervals in R is a handy trick to have in your toolbox of statistical operations.
-A confidence interval essentially allows you to estimate about where a true probability is based on sample probabilities.
+A confidence interval essentially allows you to estimate about where a true probability is based on sample probabilities at a given confidence level compared to your null hypothesis.
 The confidence interval function in R makes inferential statistics a breeze.
-We’re going to walk through how to calculate confidence interval in R. There are a couple of ways this problem can be presented to us….
+We’re going to walk through how to calculate confidence interval estimate in R to find the true population parameter.
+There are a couple of ways this problem can be presented to us….

 Calculate Confidence Interval in R – Normal Distribution

-Given the parameters of the distribution, generate the confidence interval.
-In this situation, we’re basically using r like an error interval calculator… Using the 95 percent confidence interval function, we will now create the R code for a confidence interval.
+Given the parameters of the population proportion distribution and sample standard deviation, generate the bootstrap confidence interval.
+In this situation, we’re basically using r like an error interval calculator… Using the 95 percent confidence level and confidence coefficient function, we will now create the R code for a confidence interval.
 What does a 95 percent confidence interval mean?
-Essentially, a calculating a 95 percent confidence interval in R means that we are 95 percent sure that the true probability falls within the confidence interval range that we create.
+Essentially, a calculating a 95 percent confidence interval in R means that we are 95 percent sure that the true probability falls within the confidence interval range that we create in a standard normal distribution.

 # Calculate Confidence Interval in R for Normal Distribution # Confidence Interval Statistics # Assume mean of 12 # Standard deviation of 3 # Sample size of 30 # 95 percent confidence interval so tails are .925 > center <- 12 > stddev <- 3 > n <- 30 > error <- qnorm(0.975)*stddev/sqrt(n) > error 1.073516 > lower_bound <- center - error > lower_bound 10.92648 > upper_bound <- center + error > upper_bound 13.07352